fmaste/Haskell/README.md

 ## Purpose

-[Funny video](https://www.youtube.com/watch?v=iSmkqocn0oQ) of what Haskell wants to achieve and the path taken to achieve it
+1o years old [funny video](https://www.youtube.com/watch?v=iSmkqocn0oQ) of what Haskell wants to achieve and the path taken to achieve it

 ## Main Features